Shock Overview and Practice Questions

 13. What is the treatment for cardiogenic shock?

-Keep the patient comfortable, high flow oxygen, assist ventilation ALS, and rapid transport.
+Keep the patient comfortable, high flow oxygen, assist with ventilation, and rapid transport.

-14. What pulmonary issue can occur in cardiogenic shock and what can you treat it with?
+14. What pulmonary issue can occur from cardiogenic shock, and what can you treat it with?

 15. What is obstructive shock?

 Obstructive shock is an impairment of the heart to pump effectively as a result of a non-cardiac factor.
-It is caused by mechanical obstruction which prevents an adequate volume of blood to fill the heart chambers.
+It is caused by mechanical obstruction, which prevents an adequate volume of blood from filling the heart chambers.
 Two common causes are cardiac tamponade and tension pneumothorax.

 16. How can you treat obstructive shock?